 8. Student involvement in the Access Agreement

-8.1 The University has consulted with its Students' Union in the drafting of the 2015-16 Access Agreement.
-In addition to this, the University has engaged the SU President Elect in this process for the first time in order to ensure appropriate future 'buy in'.
+8.1 The University has consulted with its Students' Union in the drafting of the 2016-17 Access Agreement.

 The Students' Union President has asked that we include the following declaration within this agreement: